-Figure 12 compares imputed values of "citylength\1" generated by both versions of the variational and standard networks.
+Figure 12 compares imputed values of "citylength_1" generated by both versions of the variational and standard networks.
 The variational imputations have a very similar distribution to the regular ones, with both exhibiting greater variance in the case of the 512-node network.
-As more varied samples generally indicate a better mapping of the latent space, this constitutes further evidence that a relatively wide but shallow network is most effective at capturing the type of complexity expressed by the CCES.
+As more varied samples generally indicate a better mapping of the latent space, this constitutes further evidence that a relatively wide but shallow network is most effective at models - and therefore 40 completed datasets - in memory.
+The subset contains a mixture of binary, categorical, and continuous variables.
+See the replication material for further details.

+capturing the type of complexity expressed by the CCES.
 Taken together, these comparisons suggest that the standard MIDAS imputation model is a good fit to the input data, giving us increased confidence in its output.